g3tsyst3m/g3tsyst3m.github.io/_posts/2024-11-3-x64 Assembly & Shellcoding 101 - Part 2.md

 First let’s get a decent PE viewer.
 I’m using Pepper as my PE viewer of choice for viewing x64 binaries:
 [Pepper x64 PE Viewer](https://github.com/jovibor/Pepper)

-I’ll walk through each part of the PEB.
+I’ll walk through each part of the PE header an exports section.
 Let’s use the assembly code from the blog as our guide:
 ```nasm
 mov r8, rbx         ; mov kernel32.dll base addr into r8
 ```